ros2/ros2_documentation/source/Tutorials/Intermediate/Supplementing-Custom-Rosdep-Keys.rst

 ``rosdep`` is similar to other tools like ``apt`` that use a sources list to maintain a local index.
 These sources are stored in ``/etc/ros/rosdep/sources.list.d``.
-This is identical to how apt stores repositories in ``/etc/apt/sources.list.d``.
+This is similar to how apt stores repositories in ``/etc/apt/sources.list.d``.

 By default (as part of first-time setup, ``rosdep init``), you only have a single sources file: ``/etc/ros/rosdep/sources.list.d/20-default.list``.
 Inspecting its contents, you will see entries like these: